Ed Esber

 Edward M. Esber, Jr. (born 1952) is semi-retired in Park City, Utah.
-Ed spends his time helping the State of Utah, Utah Law enforcement and the Silicon Slopes entrepreneur community in Utah.
+He supports state economic development, law enforcement initiatives, and the Silicon Slopes entrepreneurial community.

 Summary

 As a PC industry veteran, he pioneered the marketing and distribution of personal computer productivity software.
 Afterwards, he did seminal work on the integration of computers and multimedia; the integration of computers, toys and learning; the integration of computers, communication and telephony; the mobilization of email and internet access and personal computer mobility.
-He served on the boards of companies that introduced the first hard disk add on card for PCs, the first MP3 player, the first DVR and the first tablet computer.
+As an active board member and/or executive, he was involved in one of the first computer games company, the first hardcard, one of the first disk drive companies, the first one pound MS-DOS computer, the first Tablet PC, the first DVR and the first MP3 player.

+Esber is also recognized for his role in transitioning software from a technical novelty to a commercial industry, promoting user-friendly applications that made PCs accessible to broader audiences.

 Education

 Esber graduated with a BS computer engineering degree from Case Institute of Technology in 1974.
 He later earned a MS in electrical engineering from Syracuse University while working with IBM in 1976.
 He then went on to earn an MBA from Harvard Business School, in 1978.